What Is a Variable Interest Rate & How Does It Work?

 3. Market competition

-Lenders may adjust rates to remain competitive or reflect changes in the market.
+Lenders may adjust pricing to remain competitive or to reflect changes in the broader lending market.

 5. Economic conditions